fourstix/MCard1802Terminal/README.md

    * If needed, press enter to send a blank line with a Carriage return
    * If no response, disconnect Run P1-13 from VDD P1-14, briefly, then reconnect and try again.
    * Alternatively, you can use a terminal program like RealTerm instead of the Arduino IDE Serial Monitor.
-   * Please see this [Sparkfun Terminal Tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/real-term-windows) for more information.
+   * Please see this [Sparkfun Terminal Tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/real-term-windows) for more information on RealTerm.

 * For Inverse Logic
    * To run an 1802 Membership card with a ROM with inverse logic like MCSMP20J.